widencommerce/beanstream-php/README.md

 ### Authentication

-Beanstream defines separate API access passcodes for payment, profile and search requests.
-API Passcodes are configured via the Beanstream dashboard (See *administration -> account settings -> order settings* for payment and search passcodes, *configuration -> payment profile configuration* for profile passcode).
+Beanstream defines separate API access passcodes for payment, profile and reporting API requests.
+It is possible to use the same value for all of them, and create a single instance of \Beanstream\Gateway.
+You can also initialize separate \Beanstream\Gateway instances for each type of request.
+API access passcodes are configured via the Beanstream dashboard (See *administration -> account settings -> order settings* for payment and search passcodes, *configuration -> payment profile configuration* for profile passcode).
-API passcodes are held in the $api_keys array as values for the follwing keys 'payments', 'profiles', 'reporting'.
-If you do not wish to use certain API features, you may leave that specific API Passcode blank in the $api_keys array.
-You can also initialize separate Beanstream\Gateway instances for each type of request.

 ### Billing Address Province

-Beanstream requires *province* filed submitted along with *billing* data to be two-letter code.
-It only requires it when spedified *country* is *US* or *CA*, for other country codes set it to *--* even if corresponding country does have states or provinces.
+Beanstream requires the *province* field submitted along with *billing* data to be a two-letter code.
+It only requires it when the specified *country* is *US* or *CA*, for other country codes set it to *--* (two dashes) even if the corresponding country does have states or provinces.